Liverpool Town Council elections: Council elections

-Polling Arrangements
+Polling arrangements

 The franchise was based on rates paid, some electors had several votes depending on the number of properties for which they paid rates (residence and business premises).

 Polling took place on the first of November, except when this fell on a Sunday, in which case it was moved to Monday, the second of November.
 This continued from 1835 to 1948, when the Representation of the People Act 1948 changed election day to the first Thursday in May.

 An Alderman was appointed by the Council as the Returning officer for each of the wards and two assessors.

-Polling began at 9 a.m. and ran until 4 p.m., but the Preciding Officers had the power to close the poll at any time before four o'clock, if an hour had elapsed during which no votes were cast.
+Polling began at 9 a.m. and ran until 4 p.m., but the Presiding Officers had the power to close the poll at any time before four o'clock, if an hour had elapsed during which no votes were cast.
 Even when a candidate was unopposed, the polls were opened.
 Usually a very small number of votes were cast and the polling was closed early.

 Treating was common until it was criminalised by the Corrupt and Illegal Practices Prevention Act 1883.

 There was usually one polling place in each ward.
-Locations used included private houses, shops, coffee houses and even public houses!
+Locations used included private houses, shops, coffee houses and public houses.

-Declaration on taking Office
+Declaration on taking office

 Section 50 of the Municipal Corporations Act 1835 required that a Councillor, on taking office, make the following declaration "be made and subscribed before any two Aldermen or Councillors."